 The Board of Directors strongly urges you not to sign or return any gold proxy card sent to you by or on behalf of Casablanca.
 If you previously have submitted a gold proxy card sent to you by Casablanca, you can revoke that proxy by using the enclosed WHITE proxy card to vote your shares today by telephone, by Internet or by signing, dating, marking and returning the enclosed WHITE proxy card.
 Only your latest-dated proxy will count.

-initive copies of the proxy statement to security holders on or about, 2014.

-look forward to seeing you at the 2014 Annual Meeting of Shareholders.
+We look forward to seeing you at the 2014 Annual Meeting of Shareholders.
 Thank you for being a shareholder and for the trust you have in our Company.

 Sincerely,

 Gary B. Halverson

 President

 and Chief Executive Officer